qintianjian-lab/GCI-Net/README.md

 # Effective **G**lobal Context Integration for Lightweight 3D Medical Image Segmentation

-:smiley:GCI-UNet official repository: you can use to download our trained models for direct validation, all the code comes soon.
+:smiley:GCI-Net official repository: you can use to download our trained models for direct validation, all the code coming soon.

 <hr />